 Historic Takoma holds the license for Takoma Park’s low-powered community radio station – WOWD-LP, 94.3 FM.

 In November 2013, Historic Takoma applied to the FCC for a Low Power FM (LPFM) broadcast license.
 In 2015, the FCC granted permission to build, and WOWD went live on July 16, 2016.
 LPFM is regular FM radio that operates at 100 watts or less.
 WOWD’s FM signal reaches a 5+ mile radius from the antenna in downtown Takoma Park; approximately 250,000 people live within its range.
 The station also live-streams (and offers archived episodes of its shows) at TakomaRadio.org.

 Historic Takoma’s Board has broad oversight of the station.
 The station is managed by the Takoma Radio Executive Committee, consisting of the Station Manager, Program Director, and Founder/Senior Advisor.
 The station’s programming is guided by a Programming Committee.
 Over 100 volunteer programmers currently produce over 70 weekly and biweekly programs on WOWD.
 Local artists and community news are well represented in its programming.
 For more information, and to listen online, go to takomaradio.org.

 More about WOWD-LP, its history, and Historic Takoma’s sponsorship of the station can be found at WOWD-LP — Takoma’s Radio Station.

-Historic Takoma is governed by an 11-member Board of Directors and conducts its activities through a committee structure.
+Historic Takoma is governed by a Board of Directors and conducts its activities through a committee structure.
 The members of the Board are:

-Historic Takoma is a registered non-profit organization.
-The following documents are available for public inspection by writing to us at firstname.lastname@example.org.
+The following documents are available for public inspection by writing to firstname.lastname@example.org.